beyondskyml/beyondskyml.github.io/_posts/2015-12-23-do-not-go-gentle-into-that-good-night.md

 ---
 layout: post
-title: "do not go gentle into that good night"
+title: "Do not go gentle into that good night"
 author: Dylan Thomes
 data: 2015-12-23 19:12:45
 categories: